Skip navigation

 Point in Time Count

 The Point in Time (PIT) count is conducted in communities across the country each year to better understand the depth and breadth of homeless in their community.
-Conducting the PIT count gives a “snapshot” of homelessness from one year to the next.
-This year the count took place on January 25, 2023.
-The results of the 2023 PIT count will be released in the spring.
+Conducting the PIT count gives a one-day “snapshot” of homelessness from one year to the next.
+The 2025 PIT count focused on Wednesday, January 22, 2025.

 Office to End Homelessness